YafaRay/libYafaRay/CODING.md

 * Try to avoid "spaghetti code" and create more smaller classes with good defined relationships
 * Avoid adding too many dependencies to headers, use classes and enum:type forward declarations whenever possible.
 * Avoid using "using" (except for yafaray namespace itself), for example write std::cout and not just cout.
 That way it's clear when we are using external libraries.
-* All struct/class internal variables are to be named with trailing underscore (var_).
-It's ugly, and should be, because directly accessing class/struct variables should be clearly visible (and discouraged as much as possible).
+* All class internal variables are to be named with trailing underscore (var_).
+It's ugly, and should be, because directly accessing class variables should be clearly visible (and discouraged as much as possible).
 From a design point of view it's better to use inline getters/setters instead, as it allows more flexibility in future changes to the class internals.
+* Also struct variables, even being public, are to be named with trailing underscore suffix (var_).
+The main reasons are: easier to make protected/private into fully encapsulated class in the future, safer initialization avoiding name clash with initializer arguments and safer refactoring/renaming of member variables
 * All "free" (global) functions and all global variables are to be named with a trailing underscore followed by "global" (for example: function_global()).
 It's really ugly, and also should be because we should avoid using them as much as possible, using classes variables and functions (even if static), instead.
 * Avoid singletons and static/global variables as much as possible, avoid unexpected hidden dependencies!
 * For classes, use the keyword "final" when no further derived classes are expected.